Joaquín Ardaiz: Loan to Frosinone

 On 17 August 2018, Ardaiz joined Italian side Frosinone on a year-long loan with an option to buy.
 On 22 January 2019, Ardaiz return to Chiasso.

 Loan to Vancouver Whitecaps FC

 On 8 February 2019, Ardaiz joined Major League Soccer side Vancouver Whitecaps FC on a season-long loan.

 Lugano

 On 19 August 2020, Ardaiz joined Swiss Super League side Lugano.

 Schaffhausen

 On 28 July 2021, Ardaiz signed with Swiss Challenge League side FC Schaffhausen.
 He played every single league game for Schaffhausen and was the top scorer of the with a total of 20 goals in the 2021–22 season.
 He was thus instrumental in Schaffhausen reaching second place and qualifying to the promotion playoff, which they eventually lost to FC Luzern.

 Luzern

 On 24 June 2022, Ardaiz moved to another Swiss club Luzern on a three-year deal.
+On 10 August 2023, he was loaned to Şanlıurfaspor.

 International career

 Ardaiz represented Uruguay at under-15 and under-20 levels.